djc12/MultiTwitchBuilder/README.md

 ## Installation
 First [Download v1.0.0.0](https://github.com/djc12/MultiTwitchBuilder/raw/master/MultiTwitch.zip)

 Once downloaded, open up the scripts portion of Anhkbot.
 Click the Import symbol in the top right and select the zip file you just downloaded.
-Enable the script and ti should now work!
+Enable the script and it should now work!

 ## License